Japanese / English

 >

 In the development of molecular therapeutics that ameliorate α-dystroglycan (α-DG)-associated diseases, we identified the glycan unit ribitol 5-phosphate (Rbo5P) in α-DG and showed that enzyme activities of α-DG-associated diseases are involved in the synthesis of tandem Rbo5P.
 We also found that FKTN and FKRP can transfer GroP to O-mannosyl glycans by using CDP-glycerol (CDP-Gro) as a donor substrate.
 The analysis of mouse models of α-DG-associated diseases indicated that spatiotemporal persistence of functionally glycosylated α-DG may be crucial for brain development.
 These findings provide insight into pathogenesis and therapeutic strategies in α-DG-associated diseases.
+In addition, we have started a plan to conduct a First In Human clinical trial of a novel antisense nucleic acid NS-035 in Fukuyama-type congenital muscular dystrophy, which is common in Japan due to dystroglycanopathy.

 Chief: Toda, T.

-Member: Kanagawa, M., Kobayashi, K., Sudo, A.
+Member: Kanagawa, M., Kobayashi, K., Sudo, A., Fujino, G., Kitamura, A., Takahashi, A.

 Reference: